 Please note that the Sync Multi-Sequence Block has an execution duration time labeled as "T Min" in the figure above.
-The "T min" default value for any sync statement corresponds to the minimum time necessary to complete the operations included inside.
-In future releases, the user will be able to specify specific execution time values or allowed ranges.
+The "T Min" default value for any sync statement corresponds to the minimum time necessary to complete the operations included inside.
+KS2201A Update 1.0 release provides the Duration property in Sync Statement objects that allows users to set an arbitrary duration value larger than "T Min".
 The timing at the end of each local sequence is automatically adjusted by HVI according to the duration specified by the user for the SMSB.
-In case of duration "T min" HVI will automatically add no time to the local sequence having longest duration and adjust the other sequences accordingly, as in the example depicted in the figure above.
+In the case of duration "T min", HVI will automatically add no time to the local sequence with the longest duration and adjust the other sequences accordingly, as in the example depicted in the figure above.
 The resolution for HVI-defined time adjustment at the end of a sync multi-sequence block corresponds to the 10 ns FPGA clock period for an application including instruments that are all within the Keysight M3xxxA family.
-For further explanations about the timing of HVI sequence execution please refer to "HVI Timing" section of the KS2201APathWave Test Sync Executive User Manual available on www.keysight.com
+For further explanations about the timing of HVI sequence execution please refer to the KS2201APathWave Test Sync Executive User Manual available on www.keysight.com